martybillingsley/tinkRworks/turtleDraw/README.md

 {% next  %}

-## Add commands to make alex draw a square
+## Make the turtle draw a square

+Change your commands so that the turtle named alex draws a square.
 {% spoiler "Help" %}
+The answers to these questions might help you:
+how many sides does a square have?
-help goes here, along with questions: how many degrees in a circle how many sides to a square, etc.
+how many degrees is each angle in a square?

 {% endspoiler %}